Surrey Venture Studio

 Is the programme suitable for businesses already raising external funds?

 If you’re at the stage of developing an investment pitch deck, the programme may be too early for you.
-However, apply if unsure – organizers can signpost you to other support.
+However, apply if unsure – organisers can signpost you to other support.

 Terms and conditions for confirmed participants